conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 ## Git

 Conventional wisdom is to set `core.autocrlf` to `true` on Windows, but I think this is wrong.
 The idea is that because you're on Windows, you need CRLF line endings.
-I've never come across a Windows tool that doesn't correctly handle LF line endings (except notepad), but many Linux and OSX tools can't cope with CRLF.
+I've never come across a Windows tool that doesn't correctly handle LF line endings (except notepad), but many Linux and OSX tools can't cope with CRLF; plus I'm in Linux for all terminal activities.
 I always set

     git config --global core.autocrlf input